What is an Expat Qualified Recognised Overseas Pension Scheme (QROPs)?

 QROPS usually offer more options than UK pensions for how your money is invested, and are not as over-exposed to UK assets.
 You can choose a flexible investment plan across a wide range of funds to suit your circumstances, objectives, timeline and risk appetite.

 As the value of any investment can go down as well as up, this introduces an element of risk to your retirement funds that is absent from a guaranteed annuity.
-However, an active, well-diversified investment approach can manage and minimise risk.
+However, an active, well-diversified investment approach can manage and minimize risk.

 QROPS & estate planning flexibility